EdwLearn/EdwLearn/README.md

 ### 👋 Hi there, I'm Edward
 -----

-🌱 I'm a **Data Analyst - Scientist**, 🌱 I love to analyze trending, resolve problems, and create strategies to improve my productivity.
+🌱 I'm a **Data Analyst**, I love to analyze trending, resolve problems, and create strategies to improve my productivity.

 📚 I'm a person autodidact and proactive, I love to learn about technology, history, science, and business.
 Furthermore, I consider myself an eternal student.